Pradeepkumaram21/AI-Driven-Automated-Reporting-System-with-LLM-APIs/README.md

-# AI-Driven Automated Reporting System with LLM APIs
+# AI-Driven Automated Reporting System with LLM APIs Using Zapier

 > **A cost-efficient, AI-driven automated reporting system built using free-tier Google Gemini Flash LLM APIs to analyze financial data from Google Sheets and deliver insights automatically to Slack.**